SEO and Fonts

 Fonts are a Speed Issue You Can Control

-Web safe fonts are either be hosted on your server or on a web safe font services that connects to your site as needed.
+Websafe fonts are hosted on your server or on websafe font services that connect to your site as needed.

 If you choose fonts from an obscure online company, you may not be getting everything you need for the font to work in most browsers and on different devices.
-The coding for these fonts can get complicated, and you want to make sure you are getting something ready to use without too much-added work.
+In addition, the coding for these fonts can get complicated, and you want to make sure you are getting something ready to use without too much-added work.

 Optimizing for SEO with Fonts